Starmer knows Ukraine must avoid a ceasefire - it will test Trump’s loyalty to allies

 Trump has not, yet, signalled whether the US will cut aid to Ukraine.
 He has threatened to.
 The UK has been quick to signal that Europe may need to fill the gap left by an even more drastic pro-Russian shift from the White House.

 “So that they [Ukraine] can negotiate from a position of strength and we are doubling down in our support.
-Yesterday evening the UK signed a £2.2 billion loan to provide more military aid to Ukraine, backed not by the British taxpayer but by the profits from frozen Russian assets.
-And today I'm announcing a new deal which allows Ukraine to use £1.6 billion of UK export finance to buy more than 5,000 air defence missiles,” Starmer said.
+Yesterday evening the UK signed a £2.2bn loan to provide more military aid to Ukraine, backed not by the British taxpayer but by the profits from frozen Russian assets.
+And today I'm announcing a new deal which allows Ukraine to use £1.6bn of UK export finance to buy more than 5,000 air defence missiles,” Starmer said.

-The London conference has galvanized Olaf Scholz to declare that “we need to financially and militarily support Ukraine” and his outgoing administration is trying to negotiate a series of packages that would increase spending on defense and on Ukraine.
+The London conference has galvanised German chancellor Olaf Scholz to declare that “we need to financially and militarily support Ukraine” and his outgoing administration is trying to negotiate a series of packages that would increase spending on defence and on Ukraine.

 The prime minister said there had been an agreement at Lancaster House that “we will keep the military aid flowing and keep increasing the economic pressure on Russia”.